-For nonverbal students, having a voice opens the door to participation, inclusion, independence, and fun.
+For students with CCN (Complex Communication Needs), having a voice opens the door to participation, inclusion, independence, and fun.

 When asking a question, make sure that it isn’t rhetorical, and that you show that you expect some type of response!
 Be sure to provide time for them to respond.
 If a response is not quickly provided and wait time has been given, repeat the question, letting them know you are waiting, you care, you want to know.